-Operational solutions outcome For efficient and productive operations due to full automation and digitalization of operational functions and processes through technology development for the reduction of manual work; respective automation components need to be driven to high TRL and embedded in a fully integrated system, so that an improved service quality for e.g. customers can be assured.
-This includes : Full Digital Freight Train Operation Operations: automated coupling/uncoupling of locos and freight wagons with data and energy for wagons/interoperable train communication, data/energy system (back bone), recording of train composition and abandon of rear signal for e.g. yard automation, as further extension distributed power for heavier-/ longer trains, electronically controlled brake system, automatic brake test and calculation of braking capacity, automated parking brake, train integrity, increased speed via braking performance, automated technical wagon inspection Freight wagons/loading units for multi-modal transport applications (based on customer needs' analyses) Telematics for monitoring solutions Yard automation and digitalization
+For efficient and productive operations due to full automation and digitalization of operational functions and processes through technology development for the reduction of manual work; respective automation components need to be driven to high TRL and embedded in a fully integrated system, so that an improved service quality for e. g. customers can be assured.
+This includes:

+- Operations: automated coupling/uncoupling of locos and freight wagons with data and energy for wagons/interoperable train communication, data/energy system (back bone), recording of train composition and abandon of rear signal for e.g. yard automation, as further extension distributed power for heavier-/ longer trains, electronically controlled brake system, automatic brake test and calculation of braking capacity, automated parking brake, train integrity, increased speed via braking performance, automated technical wagon inspection - Freight wagons/loading units for multi-modal transport applications (based on customer needs' analyses) - Yard automation and digitalization